 This article explains how to generate a quote using the Conga Composer application.

-Once you've finished setting up your service agreement, the next step is to generate a quote to provide to the client or participant.
+Once you've finished setting up your service agreement, the next step is to generate a quote to provide to the client.
 If you have a Conga licence, you'll be able to use a template in Conga Composer to format your quote.

 To generate a quote: